KIT-TVA/CorC/README.md

 #### BankAccount
 The BankAccount implements basic functions of a bank account such as withdrawals, limits, money transfers and checking the account balance.
 * **BankAccount** Object-oriented implementation with class structure and CbC-Classes.
+* **BankAccountOO** Object-oriented implementation with class structure and CbC-Classes.
+Non-SPL implementation.
 #### Elevator
 The Elevator implements basic functions of an elevator such as the movement and entering and leaving of persons.
 * **Elevator** Object-oriented implementation with class structure and CbC-Classes.
 #### Email
 The product line Email implements basic functions of an email system including server- and client-side interactions.
-* **EmailOO** Implementation using fields and invariants but neither class hierarchy nor CbC-Classes.
+* **EmailOO** Object-oriented implementation with class structure and CbC-Classes.
+Non-SPL implementation.
 * **EmailFeatureInteraction** Java-Implementation without implementation with CbC.
 #### IntegerList
 The IntegerList implements a list of integers with add and sort operations.
 * **IntegerList** Object-oriented implementation with class structure and CbC-Classes.
+* **IntegerListOO** Object-oriented implementation with class structure and CbC-Classes.
+Non-SPL implementation.